nrinaudo/nrinaudo.github.com/_optics/lenses.md

 }
 ```

+Nowadays, I'll tend to use full words for type parameters, but in this instance I feel it's important to use the same, one letter names found in all the optics literature.

-The `S` (for _state_) type parameter represents the type of the "containing" value.
-We want to modify a value nested inside a service, so `S` would be `MlService` in our scenario.
+The `S` (for _state_) type parameter represents the type of the data structure we want to modify.
+That'd be `MlService` in our scenario, since we're trying to reach inside of it and set the name of its classifier.

 `A` is the type of the nested value we want to modify - `String`, in our case, since that's the type of a classifier name.

-The important part of our setter is the `set` method which, given an `S` and an `A`, will reach inside of the former to set the corresponding field to the latter.
+The important part of our setter is the `set` method which, given an `S` and an `A`, will reach inside of the former to set the latter.

 This is how we'd use it: